immersionfx/stock-picker-app/README.md

 python app.py
 ```

-This will launch the Streamlit web interface in your default browser.
-If the browser doesn't open automatically, you can access the application at http://localhost:8501.
+This will launch the Flask web interface in your default browser.
+If the browser doesn't open automatically, you can access the application at http://localhost:5000.

 ## Using the Application